Mixing times for the TASEP on the circle: The TASEP on the circle as a periodic directed LPP model

 For i.i.d.\ environments, the correspondence between the TASEP on the integers $\Z$ and last passage percolation on $\Z^2$ is well-known; see \cite{R:PDEresult,S:CouplingMovingInterface,S:LectureNotes}.
 In fact, a similar relation between last passage percolation in periodic environments and the TASEP on the circle can be found for example in \cite{BL:Subscale}.
 We recall the correspondence for periodic environments at this point.
 Fix an initial configuration $\eta_0$ in the state space $\Omega_{N,k}$ for some $k,N\in \N$, and consider an $(N,k)$-periodic environment $(\omega_v)_{v\in \Z^2}$.
 We let $G_0=\{g_0^{i} \in \Z^2 \colon i \in \Z\}$ be the corresponding \textbf{initial growth interface} with $g^0_0:= (0,0)$, and define recursively for all $i \geq 1$, and similarly for $i \leq -1$.
 For all $t \geq 0$, let with the convention that $g_t^{0}=(x,x)$ for some $x\in \Z$, and for all $i\in \Z$.
 The process $(G_t)_{t \geq 0}$ is called the \textbf{growth interface}.
 The next lemma describes the TASEP on the circle in terms of last passage times and the growth interface. \begin{lemma} Let $N\in \N$ and $k\in [N-1]$.
 Let $(\eta_t)_{t\geq0}$ be a TASEP on $\Z_N$ with $k$ particles.
-There exists a coupling between $(\eta_t)_{t\geq0}$ and an $(N,k)$-periodic environment $(\omega_v)_{v\in \Z^2}$ such that the respective growth interface $(G_t)_{t \geq 0}$ satisfies almost surely for all $t\geq 0$ and $i\in [N]$
+There exists a coupling between $(\eta_t)_{t\geq0}$ and an $(N,k)$-periodic environment $(\omega_v)_{v\in \Z^2}$ such that the respective growth interface $(G_t)_{t \geq 0}$ satisfies almost surely for all $t\geq 0$ and $i\in [N]$. \end{lemma} \begin{proof} Using the jump times of the particles in $(\eta_t)_{t\geq0}$ to determine the environment $(\omega_v)_{v\in \Z^2}$, the proof follows from the same arguments as for the TASEP on the integers and a corresponding i.i.d.\ environment; see for example \cite{R:PDEresult}. \end{proof}

-\end{lemma} \begin{proof} Using the jump times of the particles in $(\eta_t)_{t\geq0}$ to determine the environment $(\omega_v)_{v\in \Z^2}$, the proof follows from the same arguments as for the TASEP on the integers and a corresponding i.i.d.\ environment; see \cite{R:PDEresult}. \end{proof}
+\begin{remark} Let us stress that since $k$ is at most $N-1$, there are for every site $u$ only finitely many up-right paths from some site in $G_0$ to $u$.
+This ensures that the last passage times $T_{G_0,u}$ are almost surely finite. \end{remark}